-There are beach hotels in Puerto Rico, and then there are beachfront hotels: the resorts and boutique properties that place you right on the sand; not across the road, not a few minutes' walk, but directly on the golden shores of the Caribbean or the Atlantic.
-As you can imagine for an island with over 270 miles of beaches, there are quite a few hotels that fit this description.
-So I'm just going to focus on what I consider the best of the bunch.
+There are beach hotels in Puerto Rico, and then there are beach hotels—the resorts and boutique properties that are not across the road, not a few minutes' walk, but directly on the golden sands that line the Caribbean or the Atlantic.
+As Puerto Rico has more than 270 miles of beaches across its islands, there are quite a few hotels that fit this description, but only a select few truly stand out.

 The St. Regis Bahia Beach Resort underwent a $60 million renovation in 2018, following damage from Hurricane Maria, that added even more luxury to an already luxe property.
-Tee off at the Robert Trent Jones, Jr. golf course; get pampered at the Remède Spa; dine at the Jean-Georges-inspired Fern; but above all, make your way to the isolated two-mile stretch of sand at the unspoiled Bahia Beach.
-If you really want to spoil yourself, book a Cabanas, complete with butler service.
+Tee off at the Robert Trent Jones, Jr. golf course; get pampered at the Iridium Spa; dine at the Greek-inspired Paros Restaurant; but above all, make your way to the isolated two-mile stretch of sand at the unspoiled Bahia Beach.
+If you really want to treat yourself, book a cabana complete with butler service.

-Isla Verde beach is a beautiful crescent of white sand fronting the warm waters of the Atlantic.
+Isla Verde Beach is a beautiful crescent of white sand fronting the of the Atlantic.
 Not surprisingly, it's ringed with hotels and resorts.
-Of these, my favorite remains the El San Juan, a Waldorf-Astoria resort and a place that mixes iconic history and old-school charm (it opened in 1958) with contemporary accommodations (after a $65 million post-Maria renovation) and some of the best nightlife on the island.
-But that beach access is also an undeniable draw.
+Of these, the best is El San Juan, a Hilton-owned resort and a place that mixes history and old-school charm (it opened in 1958) with contemporary accommodations (after a $65 million post-Maria renovation) and some of the best nightlife on the island.
+But the direct beach access is the most undeniable draw to the hotel.

-Technically located in Carolina, just outside of San Juan, the Ritz-Carlton is a large, elegant resort that follows the curve of Isla Verde Beach.
-While you may be partial to the stone lions spouting jets of water in the pool, you can't argue with those who prefer to relax with a good book under the shade of a coconut palm on the beach.
+Technically located in Carolina, just outside of San Juan, the Ritz-Carlton is an elegant resort that follows the curve of Isla Verde Beach.
+While you may be partial to the gorgeous pool where stone lions spout jets of water, you can't argue with those who prefer to relax with a good book under the shade of a coconut palm on the beach.
 The property closed after Hurricane Mari but is expected to reopen after renovations during the second quarter of 2019.

-There are many hotels along Condado Beach, the hippest, trendiest neighborhood in San Juan.
-But it's worth it to put the San Juan Marriott above the rest when it comes to its beach.
+There are many hotels along Condado Beach, the trendiest neighborhood in San Juan, but it's worth it to put the San Juan Marriott above the rest when it comes to its beach.
 Steps beyond its lovely pool, the beach gives way to calm, shallow waters, drawing in plenty of swimmers.
 The resort is a massive property with tons of entertainment, from the casino to five restaurants to a pool with a swim-up bar.

-The affordable rates, on-site casino, proximity to the magnificent El Yunque rainforest, golf courses and spa all make this Wyndham property a terrific value.
-But it's that wide, unspoiled mile-long stretch of beachfront that remains the most popular area of the 500 acres that make up the resort.
+The affordable rates, on-site casino, proximity to the magnificent El Yunque Rainforest, golf courses, and spa all make this Wyndham property a terrific value.
+But it's the wide mile-long stretch of beachfront that remains the most popular area of the 500 acres that make up the resort.